How to Create a Safe Outdoor Space for Your Shih Tzu

 A kiddy pool or a sprinkler are safer ways your Shih-Tzu can have a little water fun, especially in families with children.
 Shih-Tzus don't usually require a large amount of daily exercise, but when their family is playing outdoors, they can’t help but join in the fun.

 It’s essential to have a cool place for your pup to get some rest during the heat of summer.
 Shade trees and retractable awnings can provide protection for your Shih-Tzu, and be sure to provide plenty of fresh water for them to drink.
+For a low-maintenance, pet-safe play area, consider artificial turf, which stays cooler and resists pests.
+If you’re interested, get a free quote to see the best options for your backyard.

 If you have a Shih Tzu that adores the great outdoors, you may want to also consider a cooling mat.
 Many of the newer cooling mats for dogs make use of gel technology that releases cool with pressure when the dog sits or lays down.